Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 \subsection{Results on Continuous Control Tasks}

-Our final set of experiments consider the case where the action space is continuous.
-We ran experiments on the Half-Cheetah environment \shortcite{1606.01540}, shown in Figure~\ref{fig:cheetah_dom}.
+Our final set of experiments considers the case where the action space is continuous.
+We ran experiments on the HalfCheetah-v3 environment \shortcite{1606.01540}, shown in Figure~\ref{fig:cheetah_dom}.
 In this environment, the agent is a cheetah-like robot.
-This agent has 6 joints that must learn to control in order to stand up, move forward, or backwards.
+This agent has 6 joints that it must learn to control in order to move forward or backwards.
 At each time step, the agent chooses how much force to apply to each joint, making the action space infinite.
 The state space is also continuous, including the location and velocities of each joint.

 We evaluated the performance of our approaches in two tasks (independently).
 All the approaches use DDPG as the underlying off-policy learning approach.
 In the case of HRL, the option policies are learned using DDPG but the high-level policy uses DQN.
-All the approaches use a feed-forward network with 2 layers with 256 Relu units per layer.
+All the approaches use a feed-forward network with 2 layers and 256 relu units per layer.
 The batch size was $100n$ (where $n=1$ in DDPG, $n=|U|$ in CRM, and $n=|\mathcal{A}|$ in HRM) and the rest of the hyperparameters were set to their default values \shortcite{baselines}.

+Figure~\ref{fig:cheetah}-left shows average results over 20 runs for the first task.
+This task consists of moving back and forth from point A to point B (shown in Figure~\ref{fig:cheetah_dom}) as many times as possible given a time limit of 1000 steps.
+The corresponding reward machine gives a reward of 1000 every time the agent completes a lap.
+The agent also receives a small \textit{control penalization} on every step -- which is a standard penalization that discourages the agent from applying large forces into its joints (it is a quadratic penalization over the agent's actions).

+We note that this is a continuing task, and is also an example of a reward machine with loops and no terminal states.
+The inclusion of the control penalty means that the reward received depends on the current state, not just the reward machine transition taken.
+This task -- as well as the second used in this section -- is therefore not specified as a simple RM.